MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

     :::column-end:::
 :::row-end:::

-The [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers) distributes incoming tasks across multiple parallel workers.
-It handles demand surges by scaling the number of workers horizontally.
-Workers simultaneously retrieve and process tasks from a shared message queue.
+Use the [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers) to distribute incoming tasks across multiple multiple instances of your decoupled services to process messages from the queue.
+This allows for load balancing and increases the system's ability to handle concurrent requests.
+Set up auto-scaling policies for the decoupled services to dynamically adjust the number of instances based on the workload.
 This pattern is suitable when the order of messages is not critical, malformed messages do not disrupt the queue, and processing is idempotent.
 If one worker fails to handle a message, another must be able to process it without errors, even if the message is processed multiple times.
 To implement the Competing Consumers pattern, follow these recommendations:

 - *Handle concurrent messages.* When receiving messages from a queue, ensure that your system is designed to handle multiple messages concurrently.
 Set the maximum concurrent calls to 1 so a separate consumer handles each message.
 - *Disable prefetching.* Disable message prefetching of messages so consumers fetching messages only when they are ready.